 Users set a window of time (say a 30-minute stretch) instead of a traditional pinpoint alarm time, and when the app judges that your sleep movement is just right, it will ring the alarm to wake you.
 In addition to the smart alarm, Sleep Cycle records your sleeping habits for tracking sleep quality over time.

-SleepScore takes a different approach to recording your sleep quality than some of the other best sleep apps.
+SleepScore takes a different approach to recording your sleep quality than some of the other best sleep apps we've included here.
 It ditches wearables or the need to place your phone on the mattress to record your movement, instead using your phone’s microphone and speakers like a sonar station to record your sleep movements.
-From this, the app gives you a sleep score and a variety of metrics to gauge your sleep quality.
+That helps the app generate a sleep score and record a variety of other metrics that show your sleep quality.

 Note: On Android, the sleep sonar feature is only certified for certain phones like the latest models of the Samsung Galaxy, Note, and Google Pixel.